Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is three sentences, each serving a purpose: stating the action, describing the output, and providing usage guidance.
-No unnecessary words, front-loaded with the core purpose.
+The description is two sentences, each serving a distinct purpose: defining the tool and providing usage guidance.
+It is front-loaded with the core purpose and contains no redundant information.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.